hannah-222/PopVault/POPVAULT.md

 ### DATABASE SUMMARY:

  PopVault is a database I created and designed for Funko Pop collectors of all levels, from casual fans to serious investors.
 The inspiration for PopVault came from a real collector's frustration.
 A friend of mine with 342 Funko Pops constantly faced the problem of buying duplicate figures or not buying a figure because he couldn't remember what he already owned.
 Walking into a comic store and seeing an interesting FunkoPop on the shelf, he would struggle to recall if it was already sitting in a box at home or displayed on one of his many shelves.
 I soon realized this highlighted the need for a portable, searchable database that collectors could reference anywhere, whether browsing online stores or walking the aisles of their local shop.
 PopVault solves this problem by putting a collector's entire inventory in their pocket, accessible anytime they need to make a purchasing decision.
-Just to clarify this dataset does not use any real personal information. estimated values and pricing are not 100% accurate to real world pricing.
+Just to clarify this dataset does not use any real personal information.
+Estimated values and pricing are not 100% accurate to real world pricing.